NCAA Division I Football Championship Subdivision

 The NCAA Division I Football Championship Subdivision (FCS), formerly known as Division I-AA, is the second-highest level of college football in the United States, after the Football Bowl Subdivision (FBS).
-Sponsored by the National Collegiate Athletic Association (NCAA), the FCS level comprises 129 teams in 13 conferences as of the 2024 season.
-The FCS designation is relevant only for football; members of the subdivision compete in NCAA Division I in all other sports.
+Sponsored by the National Collegiate Athletic Association (NCAA), the FCS level comprises 128 teams in 13 conferences as of the 2026 season.

 History

 From 1906 to 1955, the NCAA had no divisional structure for member schools.
 Prior to the 1956 college football season, NCAA schools were organized into an upper University Division and lower College Division.
 In the summer of 1973, the University Division became Division I, but by 1976, there was a desire to further separate the major football programs from those that were less financially successful, while allowing their other sports to compete at the top level.

 Division I-AA was created in January 1978, when Division I was subdivided into Division I-A and Division I-AA for football only.
 The initial criteria for a program's admittance to I-A included (1) scheduling 60% of its games against other I-A teams, and either (2) having a 30,000-seat stadium and an average attendance of 17,000 for one year in the last four, or (3) drawing an average of 17,000 over the last four years.
 Division I football schools satisfying #1 and either #2 or #3 also had to maintain eight sports overall.
 Schools failing to meet either #2 or #3 could still qualify for I-A if they maintained twelve sports overall.
 (NOTE: the NCAA, at the time, governed male sports only; women's teams did not count toward these totals).
 Of 144 schools participating in Division I football in the 1977 season, 79 were expected to qualify for I-A, with the remaining 65 relegated to I-AA.